 7. Schilthorn and Birg

-Maximize your visit to Schilthorn by visiting other attractions like the Bond World (a museum), Skyline view platform, 007 Walk of Fame, and view lounges.
+To make the most of your trip to Schilthorn, don’t miss out on other attractions like the Bond World museum, the Skyline view platform, the 007 Walk of Fame, and the view lounges.

 Schilthorn and Birg Visiting Information

 You can book your cable car round-trip tickets to Schilthorn here.

 |Opening Hours (Cableway)||Stechelberg to Schilthorn First Ascent: 7:55 am

 Schilthorn to Stechelberg Last Descent 4:55 pm